yzernik/guides/ubuntu/thundroid_full.md

 ### Connecting to Thundroid

-Now it’s time to connect to the Pi via SSH and get to work.
+Now it’s time to connect via SSH and get to work.
 For that, a  Secure Shell (SSH) client is needed.
 Install, start and connect:

 * **Windows**: I recommend to use the SSH client [KiTTY](http://kitty.9bis.com).
 You can **copy** text from the shell by selecting it with your mouse (no need to click anything), and **paste** stuff with a right-click.
 * **Mac OS**: built-in SSH client (see [this article](http://osxdaily.com/2017/04/28/howto-ssh-client-mac/))
-* **Linux**: just use the native command, eg. `ssh pi@192.168.0.20`
+* **Linux**: just use the native command, eg. `ssh root@192.168.0.20`

 Use the following SSH connection settings: